 She was very sad and disempowered for some time before her death.
 Her death followed by more rifts in our family, which we could never address.
 I feel sad that people who were once close to each other are totally disconnected, seemingly beyond repair.
 I have a mourning for this loss of connection in my family and my work with NVC is also about understanding the loss and learn from it so I dont make the same mistakes in my future and also support others in addressing their conflicts in more effective and humane ways.

-I have included more raw and steamed food, don't overcook, no gluten, no white sugar.
-I also see the impact of food on our emotional state and a big part of my coaching as well as residential workshops is also about food and how we can eat in ways that give us more energy which also helps us in challenging emotional challenges much better.
+I have included more raw and steamed food; don't overcook, no gluten, no white sugar.
+I also see the impact of food on our emotional state and a big part of my coaching as well as residential workshops is also about food and how we can eat in ways that give us more energy, which also helps us in challenging emotional challenges much better.

 Masanobu Fukuoka